 There are a number of ways to benefit a charity.
 It depends on what the person making the gift wants to do.
 There are also a number of income tax and gift and estate tax deductions and exemptions available for the person making the gift or bequest, which can range up to 100% on the estate tax side and up to 50% on the income tax side.
 It is also possible to benefit family heirs at the same time.
 Different types of charitable trust arrangements include charitable remainder trusts, charitable lead trusts, public charities, donor advised funds and private foundations.

-Public Charities Public charities typically are established and funded to provide for educational, scientific, healthcare, disabilities, religious, cultural or social welfare services for the public.
+Public charities typically are established and funded to provide for educational, scientific, healthcare, disabilities, religious, cultural or social welfare services for the public.
 Every charitable benefactor thinks at times about creating a new public charity, perhaps one designed to fulfill a charitable purpose not adequately addressed by existing local non-profits.
 Public charities are usually started by a core group of friends.
 A public charity trust is managed by its trustees.
-There is no maximum or minimum number of trustees and trustees may appoint their successors or additional co-trustees, all as provided in the trust.
+Trustees may appoint their successors or additional co-trustees, all as provided in the trust or non-profit incorporation papers or bylaws.
 The choice of trustees is a critical aspect of the creation of a public charity trust.
 The founders’ ability to select the identity and characteristics of the trustees and the method of their appointment and succession and to detail their powers and limitations is one of the distinguishing characteristics of this type of charitable trust.
 The trust can hire employees to provide services to carry out the purposes.

-A private foundation is usually created by a trust, although it can also be created as a non-profit corporation.
+Can be created by a trust, although it may also be created as a non-profit corporation.
 The private foundation usually receives its support from a limited number of people, such as the person making the gift or bequest and/or that person’s family.
 Family members can be trustees, directors and officers of the foundation and can determine the investments and grants made by the foundation.
 The foundation is organized for religious, charitable, scientific and/or education purposes, and the foundation gives out grants each year to worthy public charities chosen by the foundation.
-The family can continue to be involved over future generations, and the private foundation reflects that the family name will be associated with charitable causes for generations.
+The family can continue to be involved over future generations, and the private foundation allows the family name to be associated with charitable causes for generations.
 Private foundations are used to carry out many of the largest charitable plans.

 Each of the various types of charitable trust arrangements discussed in this article have their own unique characteristics and their own unique tax benefits under the income, estate and gift tax laws.
 The tax benefits also vary depending on the specific financial circumstances of the person making the gift or bequest, and the tax benefits also vary depending on when the gift or bequest is made.
 Charitable trusts are very popular with people who want to go beyond an annual gift check to a favorite charity or a simple bequest in a will or revocable trusts.